guikarai/PERA/data-collection-linux.md

-# Data collection procedure for a Pervasive Encryption Readiness & Deployment Assessment
+# Data collection procedure for a Pervasive Encryption Readiness & Deployment Assessment (Linux on IBM Z and KVM).
 There are both sar data and Configuration/Display dumps to be collected.

-# Key aspect of the study
-* Linux sar performance data
-* CPACF Enablement verification
-* Linux version
-* Linux configuration
-* Verification of support for Hardware Cryptographic operation
-* Linux on IBM Z Data at rest environment
-* Linux on IBM Z Data in motion environment

-# SAR and Systems data
+# 1. SAR and Systems data

 ## Linux sar and processes performance data for 1-2 days
 Sar data allow us to analyse your each Linux Guest and KVM Guest/Host crypto performance and their configuration to potentially detect bottleneck and propose optimization recommendations.
 Please Enable APPLDATA Stream from Linux to VM.
 Collect the sar data: